 With a retail price of $280, this pack brings proper value to the table.
 It offers a similar level of suspension and features that many expensive models offer like the Gregory Baltoro ($300), Osprey Xenith 75 ($330), or Arc'teryx Bora AR 63 ($550) and is lighter than all of them.
 It is comparable to the Osprey Aether AG 60 ($290 for the 60L and $310 for the 70L and is still lighter than either of those models) and sports a similar feature set.
 However the Versant is marginally more expensive than the Osprey Atmos 65 AG ($260) or the The North Face Banchee 65 ($240) and heavier than both.

-The Thule Versant is a very versatile pack that is durable and packed full of features but still has a slightly below average weight.
+The Thule Versant is a very versatile pack that is durable and packed full of features but still keeps a pretty resonable weight.
 We love its huge zippered access panel that made finding deeply buried items a cinch.
 While its shoulder straps were a little thinner and lower profile than most, this pack's suspension more than made up for it; as long as our loads weren't too heavy, our entire review team loved the feel of the extremely ergonomic shoulder straps.
 We found it was ideal for travel applications where we would use this pack more or less as a duffel bag - and a comfortable one to carry, to boot!